China unveils rare star power of Oscar entry

 "It's a historical piece.
 I certainly never viewed it as that myself.
 I think that would be a bit of a knee-jerk reaction.
 If anybody had that response I don't think they're looking closely enough at the movie," he told reporters.

-"It's far more a movie about human beings and the nature of human beings' responses to crisis, and how that can reduce people to the most animalistic behavior but also raise them up to the most honorable behavior you could ever witness."
+"It's far more a movie about human beings and the nature of human beings' responses to crisis, and how that can reduce people to the most animalistic behaviour but also raise them up to the most honourable behaviour you could ever witness."

 China says invading Japanese troops slaughtered 300,000 men, women and children in Nanjing, then known as Nanking.
 An Allied tribunal after World War Two put the death toll at about 142,000.